Samuelcy/livestream-web-app/README.md

 - Stream using OBS:
   - Go to OBS, open settings, and go to the stream section.
   - For the Server, add rtmp://localhost/live/.
-  - For the Stream Key, input the stream key provided to your livestream account during user creation in the settings.
+  - For the Stream Key, input the stream key provided to your livestream account during user creation in the settings page.
 - Use the chat: Interact with viewers through the real-time chat feature.

 ## Technologies Used